 Elements for an Excellent Exhibit

-CONCISE LABELING Writing labels can be one of the most difficult things in an exhibit.
-You need to make the depth of your research obvious while staying within the 500-word limit.
+Writing labels can be one of the most difficult things in an exhibit.
+You need to make the depth of your research obvious while staying within the limitations.

 Remember, an exhibit submitted for judging must be the student's own work.
 All exhibits must be prepared, set up, and executed by the student(s).
 Parents, teachers, and friends may advise only.
 Advising includes assisting in locating information, evaluating project ideas, or reading written materials.